Algobi Review: Legit Broker or Just Another Scam?

 Does Algobi Show Any Risk Factors?

-On the About Us page, the broker claims to be regulated by the Financial Services Authority (FSA) of Seychelles.
-At the same time, both the footer and the Client Agreement state that the platform is operated by a company called DXA SEYCHELLES LIMITED — a name that clearly indicates registration in the Seychelles.
-This gives us more than enough information to verify.
+On the About Us page, the broker states that it is regulated by the Financial Services Authority (FSA) of Seychelles.
+At the same time, the footer and the Client Agreement indicate that the platform is operated by DXA SEYCHELLES LIMITED, whose name itself suggests registration in Seychelles.
+There is more than enough information available for verification.

 Basic company details as listed in the official Seychelles business registry

-A search in the Seychelles company registry confirmed that DXA SEYCHELLES LIMITED is indeed registered in this jurisdiction.
-It has been assigned registration number C8438281, which supports the broker’s claims.
-However, despite the owners asserting that their activities are regulated, we did not find any license information directly on the website.
+A search in the Seychelles registry confirmed that DXA SEYCHELLES LIMITED is indeed registered in the country.
+It has been assigned registration number C8438281, which matches the details provided by the broker.

-Nevertheless, we checked the database of the local regulator, the FSA of Seychelles, and discovered that the company is indeed licensed.
-Moreover, the registry entry explicitly states that the firm operates the domain algobi.com.
+We checked the database of the local regulator and found that the company is indeed authorized as a Securities Dealer.
+Moreover, the available information indicates that the firm operates the website algobi.com.

-We were also interested in how long the platform has existed.
-Unfortunately, the company did not include this information on its website, so we had to rely on data from the Whois service.
+We were also interested in how long the platform has been in operation.
+Unfortunately, this information is not provided on the company’s website, so we have to rely on data from the WHOIS service.

 Key technical and ownership data extracted from the domain registration

-As we can see, the domain age is quite solid, it was created in December 2017.
-However, snapshots from the Web Archive show that the earliest captured version of the broker’s homepage on this domain dates back to August 12, 2025.
-We can assume that the company began operating shortly after the last significant update on July 31.
-Therefore, at the time of writing our algobi.com review, the platform was exactly four months old.
+As we can see, the age of the working domain is quite substantial — it was created in December 2017.
+However, snapshots from the Web Archive show that the first capture of the broker’s homepage on this domain dates back to August 12, 2025.
+This suggests that the platform likely began operating shortly before that date.
+Thus, by the time of writing our algobi.com review, the broker had been active for approximately 7 months.
+While this is not a long track record, surviving that long in a competitive environment is already a strong signal of potential.

-• The company has official registration and a license.
+• The company has an official registration and a license.

 Let’s Break Down the Jurisdiction

-The brokerage license issued by the FSA of Seychelles is recognized, but the authority itself is generally considered Tier 2 according to informal classifications.
-This means that brokers holding this license can be trusted insofar as the company is indeed registered and monitored by a governmental body.
-However, the level of investor protection and the financial stability of such firms is significantly lower than that of platforms supervised by Tier 1 regulators such as the FCA, ASIC, or CySEC.
+The Seychelles FSA license, while recognized, is typically classified as Tier 2 under an informal system.
+This means brokers holding it can generally be trusted in terms of being officially registered and supervised by a government authority.
+However, the level of investor protection and financial stability is significantly lower compared to brokers regulated by Tier-1 authorities such as the FCA, ASIC, or CySEC.

-Overall, the reliability of any broker holding this license is determined by several key factors:
+In general, the reliability of any broker holding this license depends on several key factors:

-• The FSA sets relatively low minimum capital requirements for licensed companies.
-For a Securities Dealer, the minimum, according to the 2024 amendments, is 100,000 USD.
-By comparison, Tier 1 regulators often require amounts tens of times higher (for example, the FCA requires around $730,000, while ASIC requires 1,000,000 AUD).
-High capital requirements act as a financial cushion in case of bankruptcy or liquidity issues.
+• Capital requirements.
+The FSA sets relatively low minimum capital requirements for licensed companies.
+For a Securities Dealer, the minimum capital, according to the 2024 amendments, is $100,000 USD.
+By comparison, Tier-1 regulators impose much higher thresholds (for example, around $730,000 for the FCA and 1,000,000 AUD for ASIC), which serve as a financial buffer in case of insolvency.
+That said, such a buffer does exist in Seychelles as well, albeit at a lower level.

-• Reputation of an offshore jurisdiction.
+• Reputation of the offshore jurisdiction.
 Seychelles is a major offshore hub.
-Companies often choose this jurisdiction for tax benefits and lower regulatory pressure rather than for strong oversight.
-Registration documents can be obtained in just 1–3 days for the equivalent of $100–$200.
-This attracts brokers that cannot pass stringent checks in stricter jurisdictions.
+Companies often choose this jurisdiction for tax benefits and lighter regulatory requirements rather than strict oversight.
+Additionally, registration documents can be obtained very quickly, within 1–3 days at a cost of approximately $100–$200.

 What Does the Algobi.com Website Reveal?